kasnerz/npfl140/09_translation/README.md

 ## Evaluation

-For evaluation into English,

-TODO
+For evaluation of translation into English, use the [web interface](https://quest.ms.mff.cuni.cz/npfl140/) for automatic evaluation.
+Try to look at each of the outputs and inspect them subjectively.
+Can you spot patterns in the translation quality depending on the source language?

+For evaluation of translation into your language, there is no evaluation interface, so please inspect all outputs manually and comment on the quality.

 ## Submission

-TODO

 Please send us your reports via email `helcl@ufal.mff.cuni.cz`, until **May 2, 2024**.

 The report should contain:
 - the name of your team and your team members,
-- the summary of your findings with translation into English and into your language.
+- the summary of your findings with translation into your language (plus pointer to the team name in the leaderboard if it is not the same)

 The most straightforward way to write the report is to answer the questions for each task in a **bullet-point format**.
 However, you can also write **free-form